jamesplease/react-request/docs/guides/differences-with-fetch.md

 The second argument to `fetch()` is an optional object called `init`.
 With `<Fetch/>`, the object has been spread out as props.
-This change was made for aesthetic reasons: it is ugly to pass objects as props.
+This change was made for aesthetic reasons: I find it ugly to pass objects as props.

 ```js
 fetch('/posts/2', {